 A client SHOULD retransmit a STUN request message starting with an interval of RTO ("Retransmission TimeOut"), doubling after each retransmission.
 The RTO is an estimate of the round-trip-time, and is computed as described in RFC 2988 [RFC2988], with two exceptions.
-First, the initial value for RTO SHOULD be configurable (rather than the 3s recommended in RFC 2988) and SHOULD be greater than 100ms.
-In fixed-line access links, a value of 100ms is RECOMMENDED.
+First, the initial value for RTO SHOULD be configurable (rather than the 3s recommended in RFC 2988) and SHOULD be greater than 500ms.
+The exception cases for this SHOULD are when other mechanisms are used to derive congestion thresholds (such as the ones defined in ICE for fixed rate streams), or when STUN is used in non-Internet environments with known network capacities.
+In fixed-line access links, a value of 500ms is RECOMMENDED.
 Secondly, the value of RTO MUST NOT be rounded up to the nearest second.
 Rather, a 1ms accuracy MUST be maintained.
 As with TCP, the usage of Karn's algorithm is RECOMMENDED [KARN87].
 When applied to STUN, it means that RTT estimates SHOULD NOT be computed from STUN transactions which result in the retransmission of a request.

 The value for RTO SHOULD be cached by a client after the completion of the transaction, and used as the starting value for RTO for the next transaction to the same server (based on equality of IP address).
-The value SHOULD be considered stale and discarded after
+The value SHOULD be considered stale and discarded after 10 minutes.

-10 minutes.

-Retransmissions continue until a response is received, or until a total of 7 requests have been sent.
-If, after the last request, a duration equal to 16 times the RTO has passed without a response (providing ample time to get a response if only this final request actually succeeds), the client SHOULD consider the transaction to have failed.
-A STUN transaction over UDP is also considered failed if there has been a transport failure of some sort, such as a fatal ICMP error.
-For example, assuming an RTO of 100ms, requests would be sent at times 0ms, 100ms, 300ms, 700ms, 1500ms, 3100ms, and 6300ms.
-If the client has not received a response after 7900ms, the client will consider the transaction to have timed out.
+Retransmissions continue until a response is received, or until a total of Rc requests have been sent.
+Rc SHOULD be configurable and SHOULD have a default of 7.
+If, after the last request, a duration equal to Rm times the RTO has passed without a response (providing ample time to get a response if only this final request actually succeeds), the client SHOULD consider the transaction to have failed.
+Rm SHOULD be configurable and SHOULD have a default of 16.
+A STUN transaction over UDP is also considered failed if there has been a hard ICMP error [RFC1122].
+For example, assuming an RTO of 500ms, requests would be sent at times 0ms, 500ms, 1500ms, 3500ms, 7500ms, 15500ms, and 31500ms.
+If the client has not received a response after 39500ms, the client will consider the transaction to have timed out.